eclipse-theia/theia-website/src/docs/theia_coder.md

 As a general benchmark, try to describe the task in a way that a peer developer would understand without any additional information and without asking any additional questions.
 If you have conceptional issues, please see the next section.

 **About 3.:** The LLM used in Theia Coder can be easily configured in the general Theia AI settings.
 Different models might provide varying levels of performance, so it might be worthwhile to experiment with different options to see which one yields the best results for your specific use case.
 In general, we recommend to use the "best" and "latest" model available to you.
 In most scenarios, the better results will compensate for the increased computational costs.
-Claude Sonnet 3.7 is a very popular option at the time of writing.

 ### Adapting and Refining Theia Coder
 If you are interested in the inner workings of Theia Coder or would like to customize its behavior, you can do so by examining and optimizing the prompt template it uses in your Theia IDE.
 Please refer to our [documentation about prompt editing](/docs/user_ai/#view-and-modify-prompts).
 You can also create [custom agents](/docs/user_ai/#custom-agents) with a similar feature set, e.g. for specialized tasks such as testing, documentations, etc.